Warranty and Terms

 Concrete Clean Up Process

-- Concrete clean up will take place within one week after the pour.
+- Concrete clean-up will take place within one week after the pour.
 We try our best to clean jobs up within two business days but sometimes our busy schedule does not allow this to happen.
-We almost never pick up the jobsite the day of the pour to avoid making any damage on the newly placed concrete.
+We almost never pick up the job site the day of the pour to avoid making any damage to the newly placed concrete.
 If this is an issue please contact us and we can make try to make prior arrangements before the pour if possible.

 - If the square footage is smaller than estimated, there may need to be an increase in cost per square foot so please contact us if this is a concern or if you’re thinking of making your project smaller than quoted.

 - Payment forms are cash, check, or credit card (3% fee)

 Stamped and Colored Concrete

 - Stamped concrete can have imperfections that are done during the stamping process.
 Stamping errors do happen, but we found that it is very rare that there is a flaw that is too noticeable after the sealer is applied to take away from the beauty of stamped concrete.
 We always strive for perfection, but in reality, there is normally a couple of very small details in each stamped job that did not turn out 100% perfect and they may be too small for most people to ever notice them.
 There is no warranty with stamped concrete flaws, but we can do patches on larger areas.

 - Concrete sealer can make the stamped concrete slippery when wet.
 We do not take responsibility if any slips and falls on stamped concrete.